V-Sekai/manuals/demo_to_game/000_store.md

 ## Step 6: Starting Godot Engine Server

-Starting a Godot engine server involves pulling the Godot Docker image, setting the Docker options for your app, and starting the server:
+Starting a Godot engine server involves pulling the Godot Docker image, setting the Docker options for your app, and creating the server:

 ```bash
 # The version is for reference and is not the correct Godot Engine image tag.